n8henrie/n8henrie.github.io/_posts/2021-10-28-fixing-ssh-access-on-macos-monterey-120.md

 excerpt: ""
 # grep -oP '(?<=>Posts tagged with ).*?(?=<)' ~/git/n8henrie.com/_site/tags/index.html
 tags:
+- launchd
+- MacOS
--
+- security
 ---
 **Bottom Line:** Here's how I fixed `Connection reset by peer` on MacOS Monterey.
 <!--more-->

 After updating to MacOS Monterey (12.0) a couple of days ago, I found that my SSH access was no longer working.

 My SSH access is set up on a custom port, which helps reduce the burden of constant port scanning (though is definitely "security through obscurity");